WAM2layers/WAM2layers/docs/userguide/input.md

 bundled with WAM2layers out-of-the-box, you need to make sure the data follows the same structure as the [example data](example-data).

-**Tracking region**

-In addition to the time-dependent forcing data, WAM2layers also needs a netcdf-file containing a variable called `tagging_region`, with values between 0 and 1.
-It must have the same lat/lon coordinates as the other input data.
-This file is used to define the tagging region from where to track moisture.

 (example-data)=
 ## Example data

-To help you get started, we provide two example cases: 1) a backward tracking case for an extreme precipitation event over the Eifel region in July 2021 and
+To help you get started, we provide two example cases:

+1. A backward tracking case for an extreme precipitation event over the Eifel region in July 2021.
-2) a forward tracking case of tracking evaporation over the Volta region in Ghana for July and August 1998.
-ERA5 data for these regions/periods are available on 4TU and example configuration files are shipped with the package.
+2. A forward tracking case of evaporation over the Volta region in Ghana for July and August 1998.

+ERA5 data for these regions/periods are available on 4TU and example configuration and tracking_region files are shipped with the package.

 ## File structure